D. I. Suchianu: Fascist overtures

+World War II

 By March 1940, Suchianu was supervisor of the local film industry (Director al Cinematografiei) under Minister of Propaganda Constantin C. Giurescu.
 That month, he became a Grande croix of the French Legion of Honor, and was fêted by the film importers at Casa Capșa; he had by then also joined the FRN and had donned its uniform.
 On 12 July 1940, after Nichifor Crainic had taken replaced Giurescu, Suchianu oversaw a ceremony whereby all ministerial staff joined the enlarged FRN, now called "Party of the Nation".
 By then, an investigation had been launched against Eugen Titeanu, General Secretary of the Propaganda Ministry, who stood accused of embezzlement.
 Suchianu was also caught up in the affair: on 18 July, Prime Minister Ion Gigurtu removed him from his post, with retroactive effect—backdating his demotion to 4 July.
 In his recollections, Suchianu spoke of Gigurtu's decision as: "the Nazis had me sacked."
 He was allowed by Ralea to enter the MVB as a councilor.
 In September, Carol was ousted and the FRN dissolved, with the Guard establishing a "National Legionary State".
 The new Labor Minister, Vasile Iașinschi, had him immediately sacked.
 By January 1941, this new regime was organizing an investigation into the activity of Carlist bureaucrats; the Propaganda Ministry team, including Titeanu and Suchianu, was still formally indicted for criminal acts, though, as noted by journalist Ion I. Nedelescu, the prosecution had fumbled the case.